Allan122/allan-s_portfolio/README.md

 ##### Timeline Analysis - Covid-19
 ## Project 4: Covid-19 in India Dashboard
-<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my 🤩<a href="https://github.com/Allan122/TabCovid19India.git"> "GitHub"</a> 🕵🏻.</p>
+<p>For accessing the project with the dataset in my portfolio, you can refer to or download it from my <a href="https://github.com/Allan122/TabCovid19India.git"> "GitHub"</a> 🕵🏻.</p>

-<p>You can go through my  video presentation on 🤩<a href="https://www.youtube.com/watch?v=JtnkCSYuLhc
+<p>You can go through my  video presentation on <a href="https://www.youtube.com/watch?v=JtnkCSYuLhc
 "> "Youtube"</a> 📹.</p>

 The COVID-19 India Dashboard provides a comprehensive and real-time overview of the COVID-19 pandemic's impact across states in India.
 Leveraging interactive visualizations and data analytics, this dashboard offers insights into key metrics such as total deaths, COVID-19 cases, testing rates, vaccination coverage, and demographic trends.
 By integrating data on total deaths by state, age group details, COVID cases by state, testing statistics from the Indian Council of Medical Research (ICMR), gender distribution, statewide testing details, and vaccination doses administered, this dashboard enables stakeholders to track the pandemic's progression, identify hotspots, and assess the effectiveness of public health interventions and vaccination campaigns at the state level.